Never used it before or not sure what is the correct way to apply highlighter? No worries, we’ll show you the steps to apply it like a pro!

 Just like foundation, not every highlighter is made for every skin tone.
 For the most natural look, apply a shade that looks closest to your own skin tone.
 This will guarantee that your glow will give off a natural radiance.

 You can also use a highlighter to amp up your evening makeup: For a more done-up look, use a shade that creates contrast.
 Fair complexions should blend out a bronzy, deeper shade, and deep complexions should wear a lighter shade that pops.

-The general rule of thumb for choosing the texture is if your skin is dry use liquid highlighter if it is oily use powder formulas.
+The general rule of thumb for choosing the texture is if your skin is dry, use a liquid highlighter, if it is oily, use powder formulas.
 The creamy ones in a stick are great for applying on the run.
-Anyway, it’s not until you find your best match will you see the magic of highlighting.
+Anyway, it’s not until you find your best match that you will see the magic of highlighting.
 Check out these 7 drugstore highlighters to start up your illuminating journey.

 Steps to applying highlighter the right way: